 Humans Operate on Instinct

 A lot of what humans do is managed by old survival instincts.
-There is even some evidence to suggest that a deep, strong voice is still a desirable quality for a leader to have.5 Historically, having a leader that was physically strong was good because it helped ensure the survival of the tribe.
+There is evidence to suggest that a deep, strong voice is a desirable quality for a leader to have.5 Historically, having a leader that was physically strong was good because it helped ensure the survival of the tribe.

 Today, physical strength is much less important, but there is still an unconscious bias towards those who have deeper voices.
 Even when choosing between women, studies show that people are more likely to trust the leadership of the female with the deepest voice.

 The same applies to ASMR triggers.
 The ASMR phenomenon is one that is thought to relate to the way that humans bond with their offspring and with each other.
 Humans soothe upset children by hugging and kissing them and by talking to them in soft voices, or even in a whisper.
 This triggers the release of serotonin, oxytocin, and other similar stress-reducing substances.
-This create bonds between parent and child and has beneficial biological effects.
+This creates bonds between parent and child and has beneficial biological effects.

 PhotoCredits: DeanDrobot/shutterstock.com, JacobLund/shutterstock.com